-Regarding the situation in Cyprus, the ECtHR stated in Djavit An v.
-Turkey530 that the refusals by the Turkish Cypriot authorities to allow Djavit An to cross the "green line" into southern Cyprus and participate in bi-communal medical meetings organized by the UNHCR violated the right to freedom of peaceful assembly.
+186. Regarding the situation in Cyprus, the ECtHR stated in Djavit An v.
+Turkey that the refusals by the Turkish Cypriot authorities to allow Djavit An to cross the "green line" into southern Cyprus and participate in bi-communal medical meetings organized by the UNHCR violated the right to freedom of peaceful assembly.
 The ECtHR noted that "all the meetings the applicant wished to attend were designed to promote dialogue and an exchange of ideas and opinions between Turkish Cypriots living in the north and Greek Cypriots living in the south, with the hope of securing peace on the island.
 The refusals to grant these permits to the applicant in effect barred his participation in bi-communal meetings, preventing him from peacefully assembling with people from both communities. (...)
-As there seemed to be no
+As there seemed to be no law regulating the issuing of permits to Turkish Cypriots living in northern Cyprus to cross the "green line" into southern Cyprus to assemble peacefully with Greek Cypriots, the manner in which restrictions were imposed on the applicant's exercise of his freedom of assembly was not "prescribed by law (...)".

-522 EMHRN, supra fn.
-497, II.
-1; but see Art.
-13 of the Constitution: "Fundamental rights and freedoms may be restricted only by law and in conformity with the reasons mentioned in the relevant articles of the Constitution without infringing upon their essence.
+without infringing upon their essence.
 These restrictions shall not be contrary to the letter and spirit of the Constitution and the requirements of the democratic order of the society and the secular republic and the principle of proportionality" (emphasis added).

-EMHRN supra fn.
+&lt;sup>523 EMHRN supra fn.
 497, II.
 1; ECtHR, Case of Plattform Ärzte für das Leben v.
 Austria, judgment of 21 June 1988, App.
 No. 10126/82, para.
 34.

 Art.
 17 of the Law on Meetings and Demonstrations; see also Art.
 19 which states that the regional governor may postpone all meetings in one or more districts of a province in the region, for a maximum of one month for reasons of national security, public order, prevention of crime, public health and public morals or for the protection of rights and freedom of others.
-525 Euro Martin

-Euro-Mediteranean Human Rights Network, Turkey, November 2013, p.
+&lt;sup>525 Euro-Mediteranean Human Rights Network, Turkey, November 2013, p.
 5.